RedHatInsights/insights-frontend-storybook/src/docs/deployments/setup/DOC.md

 ### Steps

-1. Copy the travis.yml file, the .travis directory, and the config directory from the Insights Frontend Starter App and place in the root of your project
+1. Copy the [travis.yml](https://github.com/RedHatInsights/insights-frontend-starter-app/blob/master/.travis.yml) file and [.travis directory](https://github.com/RedHatInsights/insights-frontend-starter-app/tree/master/.travis) and place in the root of your project.
+Remove the deploy_key.
-    * Make sure the files inside the .travis folder are executables (chmod +x foo.sh)

-2. _Cloud Services Platform Team_ - Create a build repo on Github.
+2. Create a build repo on Github.
 Usually this will be named `[dev-repo-name]-build`
-    * Create release branches
-        * prod-stable
-            * Add Jenkinsfile
-        * prod-beta
-            * Add Jenkinsfile
-        * ci-stable
-        * ci-beta
-        * qa-stable
-        * qa-beta
-        * nightly-stable

-3. Change the REPO and REPO_DIR global variables in `.travis.yml` to equal the new build repo created

-4. **IMPORTANT**: verify that the dist/build folder name in .travis/release.sh match the build/dist folder in the repo.
-If not, travis will push the entire repo, including the encrypted private key (and possibly unencrypted private key) to the build repo.

-5. change the `publicPath` in `webpack.common.js` and `dev.webpack.config.js` to match your app name/path

-6. Assuming you are using the `src/index.html` from the `insights-frontend-starter-app`, update any path reference to insights to now by `@@env` so that webpack can switch between beta and stable.
-See [insights-frontend-starter-app src/index.html](https://github.com/RedHatInsights/insights-frontend-starter-app/blob/master/src/index.html#L6) for an example.

-7. Generate a private key for pushing from dev repo to build repo
+3. Generate a private key for pushing from dev repo to build repo
     * `ssh-keygen -t rsa -b 4096`
     * Save the key without a passphrase
+    * Save the key as `deploy_key` in `your-repo/.travis`

-8. _Cloud Services Platform Team_ - Copy the public key to the build repo under Settings -> Deploy Keys and check the box for allowing write access.
+4. [team FMS] Copy the public key to the build repo under Settings -> Deploy Keys and check the box for allowing write access.

-9. Encrypt the deploy key with Travis CLI
+5. Encrypt the deploy key with Travis CLI
-    * Login to Travis CLI
+    * Login to Travis CLI with the `--org` flag
-        * Make sure you have Travis CI CLI tools and can [login to Travis CLI](https://github.com/travis-ci/travis.rb#installation)
+    * Make sure you have Travis CI CLI tools and can login to [Travis CLI](https://github.com/travis-ci/travis.rb#installation)
-        * `travis login --org`

     * Verify that you are inside of your development repo and then encrypt the key with Travis CLI
-        * `travis encrypt-file path/to/deploy_key --org`
+    * `travis encrypt-file deploy_key`
+        * do not add the `openssl` command to the `.travis` file.

-    * You should now have a `deploy_key.enc` file.
+6. You should now have a `deploy_key.enc` file.
 Delete `deploy_key` and `deploy_key.pub`.

-10. Replace the `deploy_key` decryption statement in `.travis/after_success.sh` with your newly generated one from the encryption step 5.b but replace `~\/.ssh/deploy_key` with just `deploy_key`

-11. Commit your `deploy_key.enc` file, `.travis.yml`, `config`, `src/index.html`, and `.travis` directory
+7. Commit your `deploy_key.enc` file, `.travis.yml`, and `.travis` directory

-12. Verify that the Travis env variables have been added.
+8. Verify that the Travis env variables have been added.

-13. Confirm the build completed successfully on Travis-CI and verify that the files were pushed to your build repo’s ci-beta branch.
+9. Confirm the build completed successfully on Travis-CI and verify that the files were pushed to your build repo.

-14. For a description of which branches route to which environments, please see the [insights-frontend-starter-app README.md](https://github.com/RedHatInsights/insights-frontend-starter-app/)
+## Custom Releases

+Apps can use a [custom release](https://github.com/RedHatInsights/landing-page-frontend/blob/master/.travis/custom_release.sh).
+This allows your app to release to multiple environments with only one push.
+These are created independently and will vary from app to app.

 ## Configuring Your App in cloud-services-config